 - You should place indoor lights far from any water.
 Please avoid the lines getting wet cause this might cause a short circuit and fire.

 There are available types of Christmas Lights that are available now which are safer.
-LED lights are the safest, considered to be more efficient and long-lasting.
+LED lights are the safest and are considered to be more efficient and long-lasting.
 Unlike bulbs, they do not burn out quickly and are not hot to the touch.

 According to time.com, the Christmas lights were introduced to the holiday in 1882 by Edward Johnson, a partner and a friend of the inventor of the light bulb Mr. Thomas Edison.
 But this was not used for the holiday celebration.